 The staff will prepare matcha in the traditional way (¥500)

-“Polite” and “Japan” are synonymous for many outside of the country, and it is true that by Western standards the customs of how and how not to act are quite rigidly defined.
-While there is no need to worry that you might inadvertently offend someone by not doing this or that, it might help to remember the following.
+“Polite” and “Japan” are synonymous for many outside of the country, and it is true that by Western standards, the customs of how and how not to act are quite rigidly defined.
+While there is no need to worry that you might inadvertently offend someone, remembering the following will go a long way in showing respect for the local culture.

 No Shoes in the House

-It is customary in Japan to remove your shoes before entering someone’s house, and all homes have a porch area where you can change into a pair of slippers.
-This custom also extends to some of the more traditional restaurants and izakaya, as well as day onsen (where you will need to put your shoes into a small locker near the entrance).
+It is customary in Japan to remove your shoes before entering someone’s house.
+All homes have a genkan (porch area) where you leave your outdoor shoes and change into slippers.
+This custom extends to traditional restaurants, izakaya, and onsen.
+In modern 2026 facilities, you will often find electronic lockers specifically for shoes near the entrance.

 Tattoos